 The prestige of an architectural structure dating back to the second French Empire;

-the Salle Wagram is a listed historical monument.
+the Salle Wagram is a listed historical Monument.
 Built in 1865, the Salle Wagram is one of the most famous Parisian places.
 It has hosted imperial parties, parliamentary receptions, concerts, fashion shows, and more.
-The Salle Wagram, which was fully renovated, is a mix between tradition, prestige and modernity.
+The Salle Wagram, which was fully renovated, is a mix between tradition, prestige & modernity.

 Salle Rameau Paris 1935